BlazeInferno64/BlazeInferno64/README.md

 </a>

 ```
-Hi,  I am a software engineer and a web developer
+I am a software developer  and a web developer
 both frontend/backend.
 I have experience of
 various types on programming languages.
 Currently I'm working on Html, Javascript, Css, PHP,etc.